-Apples, and especially the peels, feed the all-important bacteria called Akkermansia Municiphila.
-A muciniphila helps to maintain our gut lining and has many health benefits.
+Apples, and especially the peels, feed the all-important bacteria called Akkermansia Muciniphila.
+A. muciniphila helps to maintain our gut lining and has many health benefits.
 Our gut lining keeps us protected from the outside world.
-When it's damaged, you can have leaky gut syndrome which is linked to IBS, anxiety, fibromyalgia, and chronic fatigue syndrome.
+When it's damaged, we can have leaky gut syndrome which is linked to IBS, anxiety, fibromyalgia, and chronic fatigue syndrome.
 In this day and age, with so many taking Ibuprofen that can damage our gut lining and can create more problems than it solves, it's important to strengthen your gut lining.
 Foods can be powerful medicine and apples can keep your gut and microbes thriving.

 Once I learned about how to feed Akkermansia, I spent days peeling apples and making applesauce to feed the special microbes that had made themselves known to me, and then I discovered apple peel powder.
 I love adding it to my smoothies in the morning but I also eat lots of apples too.